frida/frida-website/_posts/2018-08-25-frida-12-1-released.markdown

 Massive changes under the hood this time.
 All of our dependencies have been upgraded to the latest and greatest.
 Let's have a look at the highlights.

-### V8
+### V8 7.0

-Frida's V8 was previously at 6.2.2, and has now been upgraded to 7.0.242.
-The move to such a new version of V8 means that the V8 debugger API is gone, and has been replaced with the new V8 Inspector API that the latest Node.js also uses.
+Frida's V8 dependency was previously at 6.2.2, and has now been upgraded to 7.0.242.
+The move to such a new version means that the V8 debugger API is gone and has been replaced with the new Inspector API, which the latest Node.js is also using.
 What's pretty awesome about it is that it's natively supported by Google Chrome's Inspector.

 To start using it, just tell Frida to use V8, by calling *session.enable_jit()*,